Murder of Nonoi: Cause of death

 After the police retrieved Nonoi's body, consultant forensic pathologist and Associate Professor Dr. Gilbert Lau of the Centre for Forensic Medicine (Health Sciences Authority) conducted a post-mortem examination of the corpse on 5 March 2006.
-In his autopsy report, Dr. Lau wrote that the examination of the external genitalia showed "extensive laceration of the fourchette, associated with apparent obliteration of the hymen and localised, acute haemorrhage", external injuries consistent with sexual assault; however, the results for any semen or DNA around the vaginal area of the deceased tested negative.
+In his autopsy report, Dr. Lau wrote that the examination of the external genitalia showed "extensive laceration of the fourchette, associated with apparent obliteration of the hymen and localised, acute haemorrhage," external injuries consistent with sexual assault.
+The tests for any semen or DNA around the vaginal area of the deceased were negative.

-Not only that, Dr. Lau also found that the lungs of the child were full of water and over-expanded, consistent with being drowned or immersed in water.
+Dr. Lau also found that the lungs of the child were full of water and over-expanded, consistent with being drowned or immersed in water.
 However, despite his findings, Dr. Lau was unable to fully ascertain the true cause of death.
 He testified in court that the sexual injuries were not sufficient in the ordinary cause of nature to cause death.
 He wrote that the most possible reason behind Nonoi's death was due to her being immersed or drowned in water while adding in two alternative causes of death - a seizure or abnormal heart rhythm, though Dr. Lau said Nonoi's death was probably not part of a natural process.

 Burial

 On 8 March 2006, Nonoi was buried at Pusara Abadi Muslim Cemetery, after a brief funeral held by her family at Pusara Aman Mosque.
-It was reported at that time that Nonoi's mother could not leave her after her burial and the paternal grandmother of the girl fainted in the middle of the funeral.
+It was reported at that time that Nonoi's mother could not leave her after her burial and Nonoi's paternal grandmother fainted in the middle of the funeral.
 Mohamed Fauzi bin Abdul Kadil, Nonoi's father and Mdm Mastura's first husband before her marriage to Mohammed Ali, was present at the funeral.
 There were 200 people attending Nonoi's funeral, including the brothers of Nonoi's stepfather.